trunkmaster/nextspace/README.md

 ## Terminal
 [Status of implementation](https://github.com/trunkmaster/nextspace/projects/3)

 Terminal with Linux console emulation.
-I've started with version created by Alexander Malmberg and make numerous fixes and enhancements.
-Original application can found at [GNUstep Application Project](http://www.nongnu.org/gap/terminal/index.html) site.
+I've started with the version created by Alexander Malmberg and made numerous fixes and enhancements.
+Original application can be found at [GNUstep Application Project](http://www.nongnu.org/gap/terminal/index.html) site.
 Enhancements to the original application are numerous.
 Some of them:
 * Preferences and Services panels are rewritten from scratch.
 * Numerous fixes and enhancements in: color management (background, foreground can be any and can be configured in preferences, bold, blink, inverse, cursor colours), cursor placement fixes on scrolling and window resizing, 'Clear Buffer' and 'Set Title' menu items.
 * Search through the text displayed in Terminal window (Find panel).